Best Mortgage Rate Tips

-- Compare lenders – Depending on where you are financially and how many loans you have taken out before, you may be unaware of just how much the variation in loan rates from lender to lender will affect what you wind up paying.
-Especially for people who are buying their first home, it can be tempting to just grab any loan you can get your hands on and feel lucky for the money.
-But this is a bad idea.
+- Compare lenders – Depending on where you are financially and how many loans you have taken out before; you may be unaware of just how much the variation in loan rates from lender to another lender will affect what you wind up paying.
+Particularly for people who are buying their first home, it can be tempting just to grab any loan you can get your hands on and feel lucky for the money.
+But this is not a good idea.
 Even if a home loan only varies by a fraction of a point, you could wind up paying $10,000 or more in additional interest – depending on the amount borrowed and how long you take to pay it back.
 Ten thousand dollars is enough to make even well-off individuals take a long pause.
 Take the time to shop around for your loan to avoid paying a lot more money.

 - Pay as much down as you can – One thing has not changed about lenders – they still love a big down payment.
-Before you go to buy a home try to come up with as much money as you can to put down on it.
-This will make you look good to the lender and will improve your mortgage.
+Before you go to buy a home, try to come up with as much money as you can to put down on it.
+This will make you look favourable to the lender and will improve your mortgage.
 The less money you have to borrow – and therefore pay interest on – the less you will pay in interest.
-And interest can be a killer on a big home loan paid off over a 30-year time period.
+And interest can be a killer on a big home loan paid off over a 30-year period.
 If you can only come up with some much cash on your own, consider asking family members or friends for help.
-If they are in a position to help you with down payment money, most lenders will accept such money as long as it is accompanied by a letter demonstrating that it is in fact a gift.
+If they are in a position to assist you with down payment money, most lenders will accept such money as long as it is accompanied by a letter demonstrating that it is, in fact, a gift.
 As long as you don’t have to repay the money the lender will view it as an improvement to the loan.
-If you can get to a 20 percent down payment by all means do so!
+If you can get to a 20 percent down payment, by all means, do so!
 By putting down at least 20 percent you avoid what is called private mortgage insurance or PMI for short.
-This type of insurance protect the lender in the even of default on the loan by a borrower.
-It is money that you essentially are throwing away every month as it does nothing for you.
+This type of insurance protects the lender in the event of default on the loan by a borrower.
+It is money that you mostly are throwing away every month as it does nothing for you.
 If you cannot come up with the 20 percent needed to avoid PMI you should do whatever you can to get rid of it as soon as possible.

 - Use a mortgage broker – Over the many years of selling real estate, quite a few of my clients have asked my why they should use a mortgage broker.
-My answer is simple – a mortgage broker essentially is able to get financing from a number of different sources they have built relationships with.
-Since they have many sources they can turn to the odds are better they can find a better deal for you than if you went shopping on your own.
-For example lets say you are looking to take out a loan for $250,000.
+My answer is simple – a mortgage broker essentially can get financing from some different sources they have built relationships with.
+Since they have many sources they can turn to the odds are better, they can find a better deal for you than if you went shopping on your own.
+For example, let’s say you are looking to take out a loan for $250,000.
 You prefer a fixed rate over thirty years and don’t want to pay any points or closing costs.
-When walking into the local lender and get their rates and terms these may not be the best you can get.
-By just visiting one financial establishment you have really limited yourself in getting the best deal.
+When walking into the local lender and get their rates and terms, these may not be the best you can get.
+By just visiting one financial establishment you have limited yourself to getting the best deal.
 A mortgage broker will take your desire for a 30 year fixed rate with no points and closing costs and shop it around to numerous lenders.
 This really can be a win-win for you!

 - Pay points or not – Sometimes it makes sense to pay points and at other times it does not.
-For those that don’t know a point is one percent of the amount you are mortgaging.
+For those that don’t know, a point is one percent of the amount you are mortgaging.
 So if you are mortgaging $250,000 one point would equal $2500.
 What paying points does is buy down your loan rate.
-The more points you pay generally the lower rate you will get.
+The more points you generally pay, the lower rate you will get.
 The way to determine whether it makes sense to pay points or not is by projecting how long you will remain in the home.
 You need to understand the difference in mortgage payment between paying points and not paying points.
-There will be a certain time period whereby the difference will be made up by how long you remain at the property.
-Generally the longer you stay in a home the better off you will be by paying points.
-One exception however could be if rates are dropping by a large margin and you find yourself refinancing right away.
+There will be a certain period whereby the difference will be made up by how long you remain at the property.
+The longer you stay in a home, the better off you will be by paying points.
+One exception, however, could be if rates are dropping by a large margin and you find yourself refinancing right away.

 - Fixed rate or adjustable – Whether or not you should go with a fixed or adjustable rate again comes down to timing.
-If you only plan on being in the home a short period of time and adjustable rates are significantly lower than a fixed rate it could be a good idea to go that route.
+If you only plan on being in the home, a short period and adjustable rates are significantly lower than a fixed rate it could be a good idea to go that route.
 Only you can decide.
-Sometimes if there is not that big a spread it might not be worth the gamble especially if rates rise and your plans change.
+Sometimes if there is not that big a spread, it might not be worth the gamble especially if rates rise and your plans change.

 - Get a good faith estimate – lenders are now required to give you what is called a “good faith estimate” of all the costs associated with your loan.
-This is so you are able to intelligently compare apples to apples with the loan terms you are considering.
-For example while one lender may have a 1/4 percent better rate what if the costs they are charging associated with the loan are significantly higher?
+This is so you can intelligently compare apples to apples with the loan terms you are considering.
+For example, while one lender may have a 1/4 percent better rate what if the costs they are charging associated with the loan are significantly higher?
 While you may think the loan with a 1/4 percent rate is the winner in actuality it may not be!
-It is really important to scrutinize all fees and costs with a fine tooth comb.
+It is crucial to scrutinize all fees and costs with a fine tooth comb.

-- Lock your rate when appropriate – One of the things a good mortgage broker or lender can do for you is give you their best guess on where interest rates are headed.
-If the trend is moving downward it may make sense to hold off on locking your mortgage rate.
-If that is not the case and rates are trending upward make sure you lock your rate!
-Over the years I have seen people needlessly gamble for as little as an 1/8 of a point.
-There are times when gambling like this does not make sense especially if your finances are tight to begin with.
+- Lock your rate when appropriate – One of the things a good mortgage broker or lender can do for you gives you their best guess on where interest rates are headed.
+If the trend is moving downward, it may make sense to hold off on locking your mortgage rate.
+If that is not, the case and interest rates are trending upward make sure you lock your rate!
+Over the years I have seen people needlessly gamble for as little as a 1/8 of a point.
+There are times when gambling like this does not make sense especially if your finances are tight, to begin with.

 More Helpful Articles on Getting The Best Mortgage